bclynch/pomb-old/README.md

 - Create profile page with user info, maybe favorited posts or some shit.
 Option for valid accounts to create posts if they wish
 - Admin page to change certain types of things like hero banner, highlighted posts, or grid design
 - Auth validation for certain routes to check logged in state (post create, favorites, profile, etc)
+- Would like to add some tracking measures.
+Similar to gizmodo can display views, favs, and comments on posts

 ### Bugs